Tackling the gender pay gap

-Saturday 10th November marks Equal Pay Day, according to the Fawcett Society – the day that women effectively stop earning relative to men due to the gender pay gap.
+Equal Pay Day falls in early November every year, which, according to the Fawcett Society is the day that women effectively stop earning relative to men due to the gender pay gap.
 This day varies slightly each year to reflect any changes in the gap.

-According to the Office for National Statistics (ONS), this year the pay gap for full-time workers has dropped from 9.1% in 2017 to 8.6% in April of 2018.
-The overall gender pay gap for full-time and part-time roles fell from 18.4% to 17.9% this year.
+According to the Office for National Statistics (ONS), the pay gap for full-time workers has dropped from 9.1% in 2017 to 8.6% in April of 2018.
+The overall gender pay gap for full-time and part-time roles fell from 18.4% to 17.9%.
 Although this is a step in the right direction, many campaigners say the rate of improvement is too slow and businesses must look to rectify this as a priority.

 Unfortunately, there continues to be confusion surrounding the definitions of Equal Pay and the gender pay gap.
 Ensuring that employees and the public as a whole have a greater awareness of the difference is important if change is to be accelerated.